biosaxs-dev/molass-library/paper.md

 $$ P = M \cdot C^{+} \qquad (2) $$

 where $C^{+}$ denotes the Moore-Penrose pseudoinverse [@Penrose_1955; @Penrose_1956].
 This approach enables robust separation of components, even in the presence of overlapping peaks, provided suitable constraints are applied.
+Moreover, interparticle interference effects can be separated by adding row vectors based on the quadratic approximation derived from SAXS theory.

 ![Illustration of decomposition using simulated data](docs/_static/simulated_data.png)